Stilone/Fetch/README.md

 # Project Structure 📁

-index.html: The heart of the project.
-Open this file to dive into the Fetch Playground. styles.css: Some minimal styling to make things visually appealing. script.js: The JavaScript file where the fetch requests and setTimeout magic happen.
+- index.html: The heart of the project.
+Open this file to dive into the Fetch.
+- css.css: Some minimal styling to make things visually appealing.
+- first.js: The JavaScript file where the fetch requests and setTimeout magic happen.

 # How to Run 🏃‍♂️
 Simply download the project and open the index.html file in your browser to experience the Fetch Playground.